This self-guided tour will take you through Kuala Lumpur’s Chinatown and Heritage Trail, brimming with history, food stops and photo ops!

-It’s inconceivable that, just a mere 140 years ago, what was a small town had only just qualified to become ‘the capital of Selangor’.
+It’s inconceivable that just a mere 140 years ago, what was a small town had only just qualified as ‘the capital of Selangor’.
 For some perspective, that makes KL 1’860 years younger than London and Paris, 260 years younger than New York City and roughly 100 years younger than Sydney and Bangkok.
 It’s also probably younger than the world’s oldest person, at 146.
 That’s insane!

 Yet in such a short space of time, it has completely outgrown itself into one of Asia’s biggest powerhouses, sprawling with outer suburbs and a population of over 7 million.

 When I put this tour together for you guys, I was amazed with what I discovered.
 Together with Merdeka Square I learnt that Chinatown is one of the oldest and most fascinating areas of KL, filled with forgotten stories and shadows of yesteryear.
 Both of which I want to share with you.

 Starting in Chinatown, I’ve curated a route that will take you to all my favourite parts in the area before meandering to the colonial district- including: